-The Standing Orders were developed from existing models in place within Northern Ireland local government and are updated as and when required.
+The Standing Orders were developed from existing models in place within Northern Ireland local government and will be reviewed during each Joint Committee term and are updated as and when required.

-The Terms of Agreement, approved by arc21's Constituent Councils in 2014/15, are kept under continuous review.
-Any changes require the approval of all Constituent Councils.
+The Terms of Agreement, approved by arc21's constituent councils in 2014/15, are kept under continuous review.
+Any changes require the approval of all the constituent councils.

-The Terms of Agreement have been updated post Local Government Reform and they reflect all the core Principles of the original Terms of Agreement.
+The Terms of Agreement have been updated post LGR and they reflect all the core Principles of the original Terms of Agreement.

-A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Acting Chief Executive by the Joint Committee. arc21's Financial Regulations are incorporated within this.
+A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Acting Chief Executive by the Joint Committee.
+Arc21's Financial Regulations are incorporated within this.